 Simple English definitions for legal terms

-Read a random definition: person in loco parentis
+Read a random definition: indexing

 Contra means "against" or "contrary to" in Latin.
 When someone uses the term "contra" in writing, it means that the source they are citing says the opposite of what they just said.
 It's like a signal that tells you the author is contradicting themselves.